Redhead murders: Investigation

-It is believed that most of the victims remain unidentified due to being estranged or not close to existing family members.
-They also may not have been native to the states in which they were found.
-In 1985, not long after the Greene County victim was found, Pennsylvania, Tennessee, Arkansas, and Mississippi requested the Federal Bureau of Investigation for assistance with the cases.
-There were inconsistencies among some of the victims and characteristics of the crime scenes, as some were found with or without clothing, and some had a sexual encounter before their murders.
-During the conference, it was stated that four victims found in Texas and a victim found in 1981 in Ohio, nicknamed "Buckskin Girl” (later identified as Marcia King), were ruled out in 1985 as possible victims in the Redhead murders.
+It is believed that most of the victims remained unidentified due to their estrangement from family members or from not being native to the states in which they were found.
+Around 1985, soon after the Greene County victim was discovered, Pennsylvania, Tennessee, Arkansas, and Mississippi requested the Federal Bureau of Investigation for assistance with their cases, as inconsistencies existed.
+Victims were found both clothed and unclothed and some had a sexual encounter before their murders.
+During the conference, it was stated that four victims were found in Texas and the victim found in 1981 in Ohio, nicknamed "Buckskin Girl” (later identified as Marcia King), were ruled out in 1985 as possible victims in the Redhead murders.

-A possible suspect emerged circa 1985, when a 37-year-old trucker, Jerry Leon Johns, attacked and attempted to strangle a woman with reddish hair.
-He left the victim lying near a highway, presuming she was dead.
+A possible suspect emerged around 1985 when a 37-year-old trucker, Jerry Leon Johns, attacked and attempted to strangle a woman with reddish hair.
+He left the victim lying near a highway, thinking she was dead.
 He was later dismissed in the Redhead murders case but was convicted of the woman's kidnapping in 1987.
-Despite his exclusion from the case, it was announced that DNA from Johns was matched to Tina Farmer via CODIS in 2016.
+Despite his exclusion from the case, it was announced that DNA from Johns was matched to Tina Farmer through CODIS in 2016.
 He died in prison in 2015 at the age of 67.
 A grand jury decided he would have been indicted for the slaying, had he been alive.
-Johns was a trucker who resided in Cleveland, Tennessee before his arrest.
-It has not been specified whether he is considered a suspect in other victims of the Redhead murders.
+Johns, who was from Cleveland, Tennessee, worked as a trucker before his arrest.

-Another suspect was a 32-year-old trucker in Pennsylvania, who was questioned after kidnapping and raping a young woman in Indiana.
-She managed to escape before more injury.
-This suspect was also dismissed from this investigation, after being questioned by Tennessee police.
+Another suspect, a 32-year-old trucker in Pennsylvania, was questioned after kidnapping and raping a young woman in Indiana.
+She managed to escape before sustaining further injury.
+This suspect was also dismissed from the investigation, after being questioned by Tennessee police.
+In 2018 an Elizabethton, Tennessee teacher, Alex Campbell, offered a sociology class studying these murders.
+The class potentially identified three new victims and developed a profile of the killer.